Dr Sarah Alexander(1)

 Following the serious / fatal incidents the Ministry and SELO contractors found that Angels and Bright Sparks centres had been operating with major deficiencies and placed the centres on provisional licences until these were corrected through the professional help of SELO contractors for policy writing and review etc., and investigations were completed.

 How about the Ministry of Education join up the dots and take preventative action now, to save costs later, and inspect all centres that make up the Early Childhood Council group?
-If it is just a coincidence and not indicative of other centres in the ECC group then it would be helpful for those represented by and using the advice of the ECC for the Ministry to confirm and give confidence to individual centres following inspection that they are fully compliant.
+If it is just a coincidence and not indicative of other centres in the ECC group then it would be helpful for those represented by the ECC and using its advice to have this assurance.

 Rubs salt into the wound